sauravpanchal/flutter-beginner/README.md

 1. If file name is not provided in to where editing should take place then assume it's inside `main.dart`.
 2. Files uploaded has nomenclature based on video number in above mentioned playlist i.e v_videonumber.dart (Eg. v_5.dart means it contains code for 5th video, v_1_2_3.dart means it contains code for 1, 2 & 3 videos from playlist).
 3. Checkout comments for further understanding.
+4. Create issues [here](https://github.com/sauravpanchal/flutter-beginner/issues) if you have any query.
+5. Any kind of contribution (considering beginners) is appreciated.

+>  THANK YOU for your time. 😎